Why Is APISIX Ingress Controller a Better Choice than Emissary-ingress?

 latency

-The graph shows that APISIX Ingress maintains consistent performance across different resource scales, demonstrating a well-balanced performance.
+The graph shows that APISIX Ingress Controller maintains consistent performance across different resource scales, demonstrating a well-balanced performance.

-On the other hand, Emissary-ingress significantly impacts QPS and latency when dealing with large resource scales and different routing matches, with performance decreasing as resource numbers increase.
+On the other hand, Emissary-Ingress significantly impacts QPS and latency when dealing with large resource scales and different routing matches, with performance decreasing as resource numbers increase.
 Therefore, as business volume grows in actual production environments, APISIX's high-performance becomes more prominent.

 Conclusion

-Emissary-ingress is characterized by simplicity and ease of integration, but more difficult for custom development.
+Emissary-Ingress is characterized by simplicity and ease of integration, but more difficult for custom development.
 Moreover, additional feature requirements rely on the platform's related components for support.

-In comparison, APISIX Ingress has advantages in scalability and service discovery integration, with strong extensibility and simple development.
-Additionally, APISIX Ingress performs exceptionally well, particularly in scenarios where the business scale continues to grow, showing significant advantages.
+In comparison, APISIX Ingress Controller has advantages in scalability and service discovery integration, with strong extensibility and simple development.
+Additionally, APISIX Ingress Controller performs exceptionally well, particularly in scenarios where the business scale continues to grow, showing significant advantages.

 Tags:

-APISIX Ingress ControllerKubernetesEmissary-ingress
+APISIX Ingress ControllerKubernetesEmissary-Ingress